tantalusblank/roborover/README.md

 ## From Source
 Install uv version `0.6.14` by following the [installation instructions](https://docs.astral.sh/uv/getting-started/installation/).

-Clone the repo, navigate to the terminal path, then run the following command in the terminal:
+Clone the repo, navigate to the project path, then run the following command in the terminal:

 ```bash
 uv run roborover.py